amijots/PokemonAI/README.md

 **A completely local, privacy-focused RAG (Retrieval-Augmented Generation) Chatbot that answers questions about Pokémon lore, stats, and moves using Llama 3 and ChromaDB.**

-> *Run your own Professor Oak on your PC.
+> *Run your own Professor on your PC.
 No API keys, no subscriptions, no internet required after setup.*

 ---